nuclearcat/MAC-Telnet/README.markdown

 Based on the original work of haakonnessjoen (Håkon Nessjøen) that implements the following:

-* A linux console tool for connecting to MikroTik RouterOS devices via their ethernet address.
+- A linux console tool for connecting to MikroTik RouterOS devices via their ethernet address.

-* Linux daemon that implements the MAC Telnet Daemon to permit connecting to Linux machines via their ethernet address.
+-Linux daemon that implements the MAC Telnet Daemon to permit connecting to Linux machines via their ethernet address.

 Forked to implement additional client and daemon that tunnels ssh connection